IrisBox/gewit-hring/_posts/2025-06-17-UKIEDH-Glasgow.md

 - A fourth team was planned to explore the Glasgow Subway. **[NB]** This ended up impractical in the time available, but I have collected additional points of data and images from over the course of the conference which attest to this mode of transport that is so iconic to Glasgow.

 ### Results
 The dérive took place over 90 minutes.
 Each iPad used [Strava](https://www.strava.com/) to track the routes the teams took and record this as GPS data.
-These can be seen in the interactive map above.
-The digital resources, in a wide variety of different media and collections, and the evidence collected by the participants, which mostly consists of photographs and a couple of videos, are all mapped on, and can be explored using, the interactive map below using the [Peripleo](https://britishlibrary.github.io/locating-a-national-collection/Peripleo.html) tool.
+These can be seen in the interactive map below.
+The digital resources, in a wide variety of different media and collections, and the evidence collected by the participants, which mostly consists of photographs and a couple of videos, are all mapped on, and can be explored using, the interactive map below, which uses the [Peripleo](https://britishlibrary.github.io/locating-a-national-collection/Peripleo.html) tool.
 The photos are [IIIF](https://iiif.io/) *Level 0* compliant, hosted using the [IIIF Workbench](https://github.com/glenrobson/github_iiif), and can also be browsed where they are hosted on GitHub at [https://irisbox.github.io/Derive-Glasgow/](https://irisbox.github.io/Derive-Glasgow/).
-**[NB]** I'm still trying to figure out how to display the GPS route data in the Peripleo tool.

 <iframe src="https://irisbox.github.io/UKIEDH-Derive/#/12.79/-4.2825/55.8643/mode=points+facet=type" title="UKIEDH-Derive" width="100%" height="500"></iframe>